Board Members

 Bjorn Stenvers (Netherlands)

-He holds a number of board positions in Amsterdam: chair of the supervisory board of the People & University of Amsterdam, chair of the Diamond Museum Amsterdam, the Amsterdamsche Fund and the Amsterdam Light Festival.
-Abroad he is in the board of ICOM MPR, the Russian Art Museum and the Sarian Museum (Yerevan).
-He is Trustee of the World Heritage Site of Brest Fortress (Belarus) and Honorary Trustee of the Altai Museums (Republic of Altai).
-He is official advisor of the Moscow Zoo, the Komi Republic and the Erasmus House (Jakarta).
+In Amsterdam, Björn holds prominent board positions, including Chair of the supervisory board of the People & University of Amsterdam and Chair of the Diamond Museum Amsterdam.
+Internationally, he serves on the boards of ICOM MPR, the Russian Art Museum, and the Sarian Museum.
+Björn is also affiliated with the World Heritage Site of Brest Fortress, the Altai Museums, the Moscow Zoo, the Komi Republic, and the Erasmus House in Jakarta.

 ICOM Europe board (2019 – 2022)